esilver0/CATT/sslstrip-experiment.md

 SSLstrip is an attack on HTTPS that allows an attacker to intercept the plaintext contents of an exchange that would normally be confidential.
 It involves two steps:

 1. The attacker mounts a man-in-the-middle attack so that traffic from the target device will be sent through the attacker.
-2. When the target visits a website, the attacker acts a proxy, serving a HTTP (non-encrypted) version of the site to the target.
+2. When the target visits a website, the attacker acts a proxy, serving an HTTP (non-encrypted) version of the site to the target.
 Meanwhile, the attacker relays all of the target's actions on the site to the real destination over HTTPS.

 The target can see that the connection is insecure, but does not know whether the connection should be secure.
 The website that the target visits believes the connection to be secure (since it sees an HTTPS connection to the proxy operated by the attacker).